March 24, 2021

 Last mile delivery is one of these customer-facing processes.
 It represents an integral interaction between the buyer and the organization.
 Should this stage of delivery be inefficient, consumers will seek out alternatives.
 Although this may be a relatively small portion of the overall shipping process, this stage is what leaves an impact on the customer.

 When it comes to last mile delivery, consumers expect certain criteria to be met.
 Here are some of the aspects to focus on, to keep customers happy:

 Fast delivery: Possibly most important of all, customers want speed.
 To satisfy customers in this respect, some businesses offer same-day deliveries.
 Therefore, to an extent, we can say that speedy deliveries have become the norm.
 Businesses must meet this expectation to remain competitive.

 Delivery Tracking: Delivery tracking is high on the list of consumer demands.
 It is a feature that increases convenience.
 Precise order tracking is necessary in today’s tech-focused world.
-This is an area of delivery that all businesses need to cater towards - something that can be made possible with the right order tracking technology.
+This is an area of delivery that all businesses need to cater towards - something that can be made possible with the right package tracking technology.

 Security: Throughout this final stage of delivery, customers want surety that their goods are safe and secure.
 Security needs to be guaranteed, and insurance should be offered when placing orders to cover any potential mishaps.

 Convenience: Last mile delivery should not require any special effort from the consumer.
 Once the order has been placed, delivery should be a convenient and seamless process that follows.
 Customers have no desire to put in additional effort to ensure that they receive their orders.